Luke Juran

 Recent Publications

 Paul, B.K. & L. Juran (eds.)
-(Under Contract).
+(2025).
 The Routledge handbook of disaster response & recovery.
-London: Routledge Press.
+New York: Routledge Press.

 Juran, L., R. Oliver, D.C.
 Read (2022).
 Water sector reconstruction for post-disaster housing settlements: a tale of two governance models.
 In Resilient water management strategies in urban settings: innovations in decentralized water infrastructure systems, T. Younos, J. Lee, T. Parece (eds.), 227-243.
 Switzerland: Springer Water.